 Being on the Drama Triangle can be really obvious- even as obvious as my exaggerations.
 But usually, it’s more subtle.
 Most of us tend to have our go-to spot on the Triangle, although, in any dynamic, we’ll rotate throughout all three roles.

 I’ll give you a real-life example, with names changed to protect the innocent.
 I had a client a couple of years ago: one of two partners in a consulting company.
 Let’s call him Bob, and his partner Karen.
-Bob’s favorite spot to hang out on the Drama Triangle was in the Hero role, and he’s the instigator of this story.
-Bob hired us because he’d become frustrated with Karen, whose role was to generate leads and bring in business for the company.
-She wasn’t bringing in enough business, getting gigs that were significantly smaller than what Bob thought they should be getting.
+Bob’s favorite spot to hang out on the Drama Triangle was in the Hero role.
+He is the instigator of this story.
+Bob hired us because he has become frustrated with Karen.
+Her role was to generate leads and bring in business for the company.
+She wasn’t bringing in enough business.
+She was getting gigs that were significantly smaller than what Bob thought they should be getting.

-Then Bob’s frustration level flipped him from Hero to Villain: he laid down an ultimatum that Karen start bringing in business in the next 30 days or she’d be out of the company.
+Bob’s frustration level flipped him from Hero to Villain.
+He laid down an ultimatum that Karen start bringing in business in the next 30 days or she’d be out of the company.
 Karen landed right into the Victim seat: Bob wasn’t being fair, she was doing everything she could and nothing was working, and he didn’t understand how sick she really was.